A great Git TUI: lazygit

 - Integrated within IDE

-- Through a Git GUI ➔ Slow and buggy
+Slow and buggy

-- From the command line ➔ Austere and unintuitive
+Austere and unintuitive

 On the beauty of TUIs

-People continue to build TUIs because they uniquely provide the speed of the command line and the easy of use of GUIs
+Terminal user interfaces (TUIs) were precursors to graphical user interfaces (GUIs), but they did not disappear.
+People continue to build TUIs because they uniquely provide the speed of the command line and the easy of use of GUIs.

-GitHub is full of sleek, modern, open source TUIs for all sorts of applications
+GitHub is full of sleek, modern, open source TUIs for all sorts of applications.

 lazygit

-With over 52k stars on GitHub, lazygit, created and maintained by Jesse Duffield is probably the most polished Git TUI
+With over 52k stars on GitHub, lazygit, created and maintained by Jesse Duffield is probably the most polished Git TUI.

 I followed it as it grew and developed over the past 5 years.
-It was great from the start, but by now, it is a truly beautiful mature tool
+It was great from the start, but by now, it is a truly beautiful mature tool.

 It is cross-platform.
-You can find installation instructions in the README
+You can find installation instructions in the README.

 Get command options: